alduxx/serene-slate/public/conteudo/poesias/i-dont-mean-to-move-too-fast.md

 And I know we only just met
 And I don’t mean to move too fast
-But I swear I couldn’t focus this morning
+But I couldn’t focus this morning
 Because I need to know your preference in take out food And the dreams you'd never say out loud
 But secretly wish to come true